kentcdodds/react-ava-workshop/INSTRUCTIONS.md

 🐯 Now run `npm run watch:test`

 You should get output pretty much like before, only this time, you should notice that the process hasn't stopped.
-Go to one of the test or source files in `app/` and make a change (add a comment or a new line) and safe the file.
+Go to one of the test or source files in `app/` and make a change (add a comment or a new line) and save the file.
 You should see AVA re-run only the tests effected by that change.
 Totally awesome right?!

 🐯 Now stop the process with <kbd>CTL</kbd>+<kbd>c</kbd>